 of personal interviews with David Boe and Ellen Vanderslice.

-intent is write the Norman Leyden story.
-David Boe is the
+intent was write the Norman Leyden story.
+David Boe, as the

 died on July 23, 2014 at the age of 96.
 David and Ellen visited

-story of Norman's long and musical life continues.
+still hope one day to tell the story of Norman's long and

 project team has interviewed a number of people close to Norman